littlecloud1/SPark/README.md

 # run the server
 python SPark-server/manage.py runserver
 ```

+#### Website
 The website will run in port 8080: <br/>
  localhost:8080/
+ **To make sure Google Map Run correctly, you have to use https instead of http**
+ if you have published your website, you have to obtain certificate for your website.

 ## Files
 The project contains three different part of codes: